userdashboard/dashboard/readme.md

     PUPPETEER_SKIP_CHROMIUM_DOWNLOAD="true"
     CHROMIUM_EXECUTABLE="/usr/bin/chromium"

+You may need to install Git manually:

+    INSTALL_GIT=true

-You can also configure an NPM and APT cache.
+You can also configure an NPM and APT cache to speed up working with multiple test suites.
 This is known to work with [Sonatype Nexus Repository Manager 3](https://github.com/sonatype/docker-nexus3).

     APT_PROXY="http://192.168.1.30:8081/repository/apt-proxy"
     NPM_PROXY="http://192.168.1.30:8081/repository/npm-proxy/"